 Fun for Kiddos!

 Making food coloring out of natural ingredients is a healthy option for food coloring and a great educational tool for children to see the historical and natural process of using fruits and vegetables for dyes.
-Historically, beets have been used for their natural sweetness and rich, vibrant color.

 What are your favorite ways to include beet dye in your foods or craft projects?
 I would love to hear from you!